-An LLP, like normal partnerships, is formed by at least two people for carrying out a business and is incorporated using form LLP2.
-That person can be an individual or a company.
+An LLP, like traditional partnerships, requires at least two members to establish the business by incorporating using form LL IN01 from Companies House.
+The member can be an individual or a company.

-At least two of the partners need to be legally designated as "members" and all partners need to be registered to be self-employed. (check you complete this within three months of becoming self-employed, or you'll receive a fine of at least £100 from the Inland Revenue.
+You need to have at least two of the partners as legally designated "members" with all partners registering as self-employed.
+(Check you complete this within three months starting your self-employment, or you'll receive a fine of at least £100 from the Inland Revenue.
 See more on this and more tax issue in our self-employed tax guide.

 Like any other form of partnership, it's best if there's a partnership agreement drawn up beforehand (often called a Deed of Partnership).
 Consult a solicitor to develop this.

-To form an LLP, you're required to complete form LLP2 and send off the appropriate registration fees to companies house.
-The form requires you enter the partners names addresses and date of birth, the registered office address and which of these are designated members.
+To form an LLP, you're required to complete form LL IN01 and send off the appropriate registration fees to Companies House.
+The form requires you enter the partners' names, addresses, date of birth, the registered office address and those deemed as designated members.

-There are many online incorporation agents that can handle this for you.
-The companies house fee is currently £20, and any agent adds their service charge on top of this.
-Your agent will complete all the paperwork for you and have the service normally completed within the same day.
+You can also use the services if online incorporation agents that can handle this for you.
+The companies house fee is currently £40, and any agent adds their service charge on top of this.
+Your agent will complete all the paperwork for you and have the service usually completed within the same day.

 Accounting for LLPs

-Accounts need to filed at Companies House in a similar manner to limited companies.
+Your annual accounts need filing at Companies House in the same way as limited companies.
 The time slot allowed has been reduced to 9 months from 10 months from the date the accounts are made up.
 As with limited companies, a reminder from HMRC is sent out beforehand to remind you to submit accounts.

 The members or partners are responsible for sending in their personal self-assessment tax forms each year.

-Profits are split equally amongst the partners unless otherwise stated in any partnership agreement that has been signed.
+Profits are split equally amongst the partners unless otherwise stated in any signed partnership agreement.
 Income tax and National Insurance gets paid against these profits.